sybert1ger/frc-programming/courses/ELT2130/5-ControlDevices/1-ProsAndConsMagneticControlDevices.md

 If fact, electromagnetic devices like relays are still usually used for high voltage/current situations.
 If speed of actuation isn't a concern, they are still very cost effective - a transistor capable of the same high current would cost a lot of money.

-Not only actuators, sensors are also good ideas.
-In sensor technology, having processes be physical processes is actually sometimes preferred.
+Electromagnetic sensors are also good in certain situations.
+In sensor technology, having processes be physical is sometimes preferred.
 This makes qualities easier to measure and diagnose.
 If a sensor was solely electronic without any physical pieces, it would be very difficult to diagnose and repair.